-MAC Address in 12-digit hex format (canonical bit order).

-MC An asterisk following an address entry indicates that the entry has been flagged as a multicast address.

-Entry Type Specifies one of the following types:

-Reserved by the IEEE802.1D standard.
+MAC Address Address in 12- Address in 12-digit hex format (canonical bit order).
+MC An asterisk for flagged as a m An asterisk following an address entry indicates that the entry has been flagged as a multicast address.
+Entry Type Specifies one of of the following types: Reserved Reserved by the IEEE802.1D standard.
 Registered Consists of unicast addresses belonging to interfaces participating in the bridge or multicast addresses enabled by protocol forwarders.
 Permanent Entered in the configuration process and survives power on/offs or system resets.
 Static Entered in the monitoring process, do not survive power on/offs or system resets and are ageless.
 Dynamic Learned by the bridge dynamically and do not survive power on/offs or system resets and have an age associated with the entry.
 Free This type is not used and should not be seen except in occasional race conditions between the monitor process and the bridge.
 Unknown Unknown entry type.
 May indicate a software bug.
 Report the hex entry type to Customer Service.
-The age (in seresolution inter econds) of each dynamic entry.
-Age is decremented at each val port number(s) for that entry.
-Device type is also listed for ies.
+Age The age (in se resolution inter The age (in seconds) of each dynamic entry.
+Age is decremented at each resolution interval Port(s) The outgoing single port entre The outgoing port number(s) for that entry.
+Device type is also listed for single port entries.
 If dynamic entry on IP tunnel, the port is 5 for IP tunnel.

-LIST DATABASE DYNAMIC
+· LIST DATABASE DYNAMIC